Post Written By Brooke Price

 Your implied consent doesn’t mean you have to submit and it is best not to, but refusing to submit comes with its own consequences.
 The officer will have to get a warrant to take you in for a blood test, and your license may be suspended for 180 days.
 When you refuse the blood or breath test, your case also becomes complicated.
 It splits into the DWI or DUI conviction along with defense against the implied consent law.

 If you have been arrested for DWI and refused BAC testing anywhere in Williamson County, including Round Rock, Georgetown, Cedar Park, Leander, Taylor, and Hutto.
-Contac Law Office of Price & Wiggins, P.C. so that we can review your case.
+Contac Law Office of Michael J. Price, P.C. so that we can review your case.